wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

 = 1.3.4 =
-* The calendar now responds properly when an author has a double-quote in their name.
+* The calendar now shows authors properly when they have double quotes in their names

 = 1.3.3 =
 * The calendar now supports Dutch.
 Thanks to Helma Paternostre.